dargaCode/Thwartski-Tf2-Hud/thwartski_hud/_Thwartski HUD Documentation/Thwartski HUD - README.txt

 //						ABOUT THWARTSKI HUD
 //-------------------------------------------------------------------

-Thwartski Hud is for advanced players of TF2 who want their ui to be simpler and more efficient, while remaining as attractive and user-friendly as possible.
+Thwartski HUD is for advanced players of TF2 who want their ui to be simpler and more efficient, while remaining as attractive and user-friendly as possible.

-Thwartski Hud places extreme emphasis on important tactical information, minimizes strategic information to where it's not so obtrusive, and usually removes explanatory or decorative elements entirely.
+Thwartski HUD places extreme emphasis on important tactical information, minimizes strategic information to where it's not so obtrusive, and usually removes explanatory or decorative elements entirely.

-Thwartski Hud uses no custom art assets and is 100% compatible with sv_pure 2.
+Thwartski HUD uses no custom art assets and is 100% compatible with sv_pure 2.

 //-------------------------------------------------------------------
 //						  	 THANK YOU